 Let us teach you why brewing beer at home is such a great hobby now that you have the time to start practicing your new post apocalyptic craft!
 Regardless of if (and when) the zombies come, you will still end up with the brewing knowledge and, most importantly, the beer at home to drink!

 Choose your kit and schedule your live workshop led by craft beer experts.
 Your guide will interact with you step by step through about 3 hours of engaging and hoppy fun!
-It doesn’t matter whether you’re located in one of the 11 cities we operate our award winning tours in; we can bring the joy of brewing right to your kitchen, nationwide.
+Brewvana can bring the joy of brewing right to your kitchen, nationwide.

-City Brew Tours prides itself on employing some of the most knowledgeable craft beer experts in the industry.
-Our brewery tour guides double as passionate home brewers, with many years of experience in beer education and production.
+Brewvana prides themselves on employing some of the most knowledgeable craft beer experts in the industry.
+Their guides are passionate homebrewers with many years of experience in beer education and production.
 For you, however, there is absolutely no prior experience necessary to participate!

-Four different beer recipes are available to brew.
+Two different beer recipes are available to brew.
 For your first beer with live instruction, you have the choice of an amber ale or a pale ale recipe.
-When completing your booking details, you’ll have the ability to purchase an additional nut brown ale or IPA recipe kit for only an additional 40 dollars.

-The basic experience with live instruction, equipment shipped direct to your home and ingredients for a full case of beer costs only $99.
-After your brew day if you’re ready to elevate your skills, we offer everything you need to continue your brewing hobby beyond the first session!
+The basic experience with live instruction, equipment shipped directly to your home, and ingredients for a full case of beer costs only $99.
+After your brew day, if you’re ready to elevate your skills, they offer everything you need to continue your brewing hobby beyond the first session!
 The “Level Up” add-on includes a hydrometer, thermometer, PBW alkaline cleaner, and a bottle brush which make it easy to clean your equipment and prepare for the next brew.
 Amaze your family and friends with your future batches!

-With our approachable Live Home Brew Experience you will easily learn all the steps to brew beer.
-There’s no need for cumbersome equipment like a mash tun, lauter tun, wort chiller or separate bottling bucket when you are starting out.
-Our starter kits make the brewing process simple enough for anyone, with high quality materials that can be reused.
-Our live instruction means you get your questions answered in real-time so getting started with your first batch of beer has never been easier, so don’t wait!
+With Brewvana’s approachable Beer Making Kit with Online Class you will easily learn all the steps to brew beer.
+There’s no need for cumbersome equipment like a mash tun, lauter tun, wort chiller, or separate bottling bucket when you are starting out.
+Their starter kits make the brewing process simple enough for anyone, with high-quality materials that can be reused.
+The live instruction means you get your questions answered in real-time so getting started with your first batch of beer has never been easier, so don’t wait!

 Steps to homebrew: